salesforce-marketingcloud/MarketingCloudSDK-iOS/index.md

 * **Implemented predictive intelligence identifier (PIID) configuration options and APIs**—You can configure the identifier for predictive intelligence analytics according to how you use Personalization Builder.
 Configure your applications to use either existing contact key data or a PI-specific identifier.
 Review [Personalization Builder and Collect API Integration]({{ site.baseurl }}/analytics/personalization-collect.html).

 * **Added time for iOS file protection transitions**—To ensure that iOS file protection transitions are complete before the SDK completes configuration, we added a guarding mechanism.
 Now, to accommodate these transitions, the SDK waits up to 5 seconds, without blocking other functions.
-If UIApplication's isProtectedDataAvailable returns “no”, configuration will fail.
+If UIApplication's `isProtectedDataAvailable` returns NO, configuration will fail.

 * **Fixed predictive intelligence analytics issues**—Fixed issues related to sending predictive intelligence analytics if the `MID` configuration value is used.